brian-team/brian2ros/docs/dev_guide/ros/init.md

 # init_\_\.py

-When you start the simulation, the {func}`__init__.py` file start and it will have the purpose to create all the file require to start the simulation.
+When you start the simulation, the `__init__.py` file start and it will have the purpose to create all the file require to start the simulation.
-It will first create the {class}`Subscriber` and the {class}`Publisher` objects.
+It will first create the {class}`.Subscriber` and the {class}`.Publisher` objects.

 ## Publisher

 ### Class

 The Publisher class have the purpose to keep all the information needed.
 It is basically like a container.
-Then in the {class}`ROSStandaloneDevice` class a function name add_publisher will be called to create all .
+Then in the {class}`.ROSStandaloneDevice` class a function name add_publisher will be called to create all .

 ### add_publisher